 8.1.
 Structures, systems and components important to safety should be included in the preventive maintenance programme.
 The operating organization should review the programme as appropriate in order to ensure that items important to safety have been properly identified and classified, and that the applicable requirements of the regulatory body have been met.
-For further guidance on the classification of SSCs in accordance with their importance to safety, see Ref.
-Safety of Nuclear Power Plants: Design, IAEA Safety Standards Series No. SSR-2/1(Rev. 1)[13].
+For further guidance on the classification of SSCs in accordance with their importance to safety, see Refs [6, 10].

-8.2.
+- 8.2.
 Maintenance actions can have significant effects on reliability and risk, but they can also entail a significant expenditure of resources.
 In order to reconcile potentially conflicting demands, individual maintenance actions should be prioritized according to their importance, and their probable effects on reliability and risk should be quantified.
 Different approaches can be used for this, all of which are based firstly on the selection of SSCs important to safety and secondly on specifying risk and performance criteria to ensure that the SSCs remain capable of performing their intended functions.
-The maintenance work that is most important for ensuring the reliability of components and controlling risks should be identified by these means.

-8.3.
-The use of risk informed maintenance strategies should be considered, to provide a reasonable balance in the mixture of corrective, preventive and predictive maintenance (see paragraphs 2.2-2.4) and to facilitate proactive maintenance rather than exclusively reactive maintenance.
+The maintenance work that is most important for ensuring the reliability of components and controlling risks should be identified by these means. - 8.3.
+The use of risk informed maintenance strategies should be considered, to provide a reasonable balance in the mixture of corrective, preventive and predictive maintenance (see paras 2.2-2.4) and to facilitate proactive maintenance rather than exclusively reactive maintenance. - 8.4.

-8.4.
 Preventive maintenance should be of such a frequency and extent as to ensure that the levels of reliability and functionality of the plant's SSCs important to safety remain in accordance with the design assumptions and intent.
 It should also ensure that the safety status of the plant has not been adversely affected since the commencement of operation.
-In establishing the frequency and extent of preventive maintenance, the following aspects should be considered:

-- the importance of SSCs to safety:

-- designers' and vendors' recommendations;

-- relevant experience available;

-- results of condition monitoring:

-- the probability of failure to function properly;

-- possibilities for on-line maintenance based on deterministic and risk analysis considerations;

-- the necessity of maintaining radiation doses as low as reasonably achievable (the ALARA principle).
+In establishing the frequency and extent of preventive maintenance, the following aspects should be considered: - the importance of SSCs to safety, - designers' and vendors' recommendations, - relevant experience available, - results of condition monitoring, - the probability of failure to function properly, - on-line maintenance. - the necessity of maintaining radiation doses as low as reasonably achievable (the ALARA principle). - 8.5.

-8.5.
 The frequency with which SSCs not normally in use are maintained should be optimized to prevent possible wear-out due to subsequent overtesting, but also to provide confidence that they will perform their functions satisfactorily when called upon and to reduce the probability of errors in their reinstatement.